kavi4k/DL3/README.md

 ## **Support**

-For any issues, suggestions, or further customisation queries, feel free to reach out or consult the project’s documentation.
+For any issues, suggestions, or further customisation queries, feel free to reach out to kavi@4kservices.com.au or consult the project’s documentation.
 Enjoy your portable, uncensored LLM experience with DL3!